DQL¶

 Datasource (datasource)¶

-Datasource specifies the specific data source to query, which can be a dataset name, wildcard pattern, regular expression, or subquery.
+The datasource specifies the specific data source for the query, which can be a dataset name, wildcard pattern, regular expression, or subquery.

 Basic Datasource¶